elanelan81/advanced-Java/java-collections/Java-collection_readme.md

 **Q3: Why did ConcurrentHashMap abandon segment locks in JDK 8?**

-- Segment locks had a fixed concurrency level (e.g., 16 by default), which limited scalability.
+- The segment lock in JDK 1.7 had a fixed concurrency level (16 by default), which was a bottleneck.
-- JDK 8+ uses bucket-level locking and CAS, reducing contention and allowing many more threads to operate concurrently on different buckets.
+- The JDK 1.8 approach of using CAS and synchronized on individual hash buckets provides much **finer-grained locking**.
+This dramatically improves concurrency, as different threads can operate on different buckets simultaneously without contention.

 ---